PennLINC/xcp_d/docs/taskregression.rst

 ----------------------------------
 Last, supply the ${subid}_${sesid}_task-${taskid}_desc-custom_timeseries.tsv file to xcp_abcd with ``-c`` option. -c should point to the directory where this file exists, rather than to the file itself; xcp_abcd will identify the correct file based on the subid, sesid, and task id.
 You can simultaneously perform additional confound regression by including, for example, ``-p 36P`` to the call::

-  singularity run  --cleanenv -B /my/project/directory:/mnt xcpabcd_latest.simg /mnt/input/fmriprep /mnt/output/directory participant --despike --    lower-bpf 0.01 --upper-bpf 0.08 --participant_label $subid  -p 36P -f 10 -t emotionid -c /mnt/task_files
+  singularity run --cleanenv -B /my/project/directory:/mnt xcpabcd_latest.simg /mnt/input/fmriprep /mnt/output/directory participant --despike --lower-bpf 0.01 --upper-bpf 0.08 --participant_label $subid -p 36P -f 10 -t emotionid -c /mnt/taskarray_file_dir